MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/ado-md-code-examples-in-visual-basic.md

 The following examples require Microsoft Visual Basic version 5.0 with Service Pack 3 or Visual Basic version 6.0.

+> [!NOTE]
- **Note**  Paste the entire code example, from beginning to end, into your code editor.
+> Paste the entire code example, from beginning to end, into your code editor.
 The example may not run correctly if partial examples are used or if paragraph formatting is lost.

 - [Cellset Example](cellset-example-vb.md)